NotebookLM

 What kind of URLs work best?

-Any documentation-style site where relevant content lives under a common path, such as:
+Any documentation-style source where relevant content is reachable from a common docs path, sitemap, or feed, such as:

-SiteToMarkdown will retrieve pages under that path and merge their content.
+SiteToMarkdown will follow that source, retrieve the linked pages, and merge their content.

 Will it include navigation, headers, or ads?